evocount/ember-scanner/README.md

 ```

 * `device`: Id of video-device (camera) to use for scanning (use one of the devices reported by `onDevicesFound` or `undefined` for automatic selection)
-* `onScanSuccess`: Reports scan results as object after valid QR code was scanned.
+* `onScanSuccess`: Reports scan results as object after valid code was scanned.
 Decoded message is in `text`
 * `onScanError`: In case error occurs during scanning
 * `onDevicesFound`: Reports list of available devices/cameras as objects with fields `label`, `deviceId`
 * `onDevicesError`: In case scan for devices fails
-*

 License
 ------------------------------------------------------------------------------